-The BMX track features six straights and five block paved turns as well as a paved start hill that helps to make this a unique and picturesque track.
+The BMX track features six straights and five block-paved turns as well as a paved start hill that helps to make this a unique and picturesque facility.

 Treuddyn is a small rural village in Flintshire, North Wales on the A5104 road which links Llangollen, Corwen, Bala and the Snowdonia National Park to Chester and Cheshire.

 A village officially opened its £150,000 bike track after securing £500,000 in community grants.

 The bike track build came in the wake of a new play area for Treuddyn, and the renovation of the village hall.

 Village groups pulled together to secure funding for the projects, which helped breathe new life into the community.